Library Reference

 stevens_matrices(s)

-Returns a generator of Stevens operators in the spin-s representation.
+Returns the Stevens operators in the spin-s representation.
 The return value O can be indexed as O[k,q], where $0 ≤ k ≤ 6$ labels an irrep of SO(3) and $-k ≤ q ≤ k$.
-This will produce an $N×N$ matrix where ``N = 2s
+This will produce an $N×N$ matrix where $N = 2s + 1$.
+Linear combinations of Stevens operators can be used as a "physical basis" for decomposing local observables.
+To see this decomposition, use print_stevens_expansion.

 If s == Inf, then symbolic operators will be returned.
-In this infinite dimensional limit, the Stevens operators become homogeneous polynomials of commuting spin operators.
+In this infinite dimensional representation, the Stevens operators become homogeneous polynomials of commuting spin operators.

 Example